zextras/tech-doc/source/common/carbonio/usage/wsc.rst

       In a chat, the sidebar is split in two:

-      * The *Info* box shows the e-mail of the two participants and the avatar of the other member
+      * The *Info* box shows the e-mail of the two members and the avatar of the other member

       * The (collapsible) *Action* box allows to mute notifications